 Americans were more than twice as likely to report the delayed treatment in their family was for a serious rather than a nonserious condition in 2022.
 The report is alarming as 27% said the treatment was for a “very” or “somewhat” serious disease or illness, while 11% said it was “not very” or “not at all” serious.

 US healthcare spending grew 2.7% in 2021, reaching $4.3 trillion, or $12,914 per person.
-According to Gallup’s annual Health and Healthcare report, most U.S. adults polled said inflation is “creating at least a moderate hardship” for them, identifying three groups that were more likely to report delaying care:
+According to Gallup’s annual Health and Healthcare report, most U.S. adults polled said inflation is “creating at least a moderate hardship” for them.
+The report also identified three groups more likely to report delaying care:

 - Lower-income adults with household incomes under $40,000 annually.